You can set a security policy on a distributed port group to override the policy set for the distributed switch.

 - Select Policies.

-By default, Promiscuous Mode is set to Reject.
-MAC Address Changes and Forced Transmits are set to Accept.
+By default, Promiscuous Mode, MAC Address Changes, and Forced Transmits are all set to Reject.

 - In the Security group, select whether to reject or accept the Security policy exceptions.

 Reject — Placing a guest adapter in promiscuous mode has no effect on which frames are received by the adapter.

 Accept — Placing a guest adapter in promiscuous mode causes it to detect all frames passed on the vSphere standard switch that are allowed under the VLAN policy for the port group that the adapter is connected to.

 MAC Address Changes